sakshxm08/buildwithsaksham/apps/drive/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] DO make sure you are requesting to **pull a topic/feature/bugfix branch** (right side).
 Don't request your master!
 - [ ] DO make sure you are making a pull request against the **master branch** (left side).
 Also you should start _your branch_ off _our master_.
-- [ ] DO make sure that sDrive can be successfully built.
+- [ ] DO make sure that Devault can be successfully built.
 See [builds](https://github.com/filebrowser/community/blob/master/builds.md) and [development](https://github.com/filebrowser/community/blob/master/development.md).
 - [ ] AVOID breaking the continuous integration build.

 **Further comments**